Snape Maltings is a world-renowned landmark on the Suffolk Coast.

 In the 1960’s Benjamin Britten and Peter Pears fell in love with the Maltings and its magnificent settings.
 From the largest Malthouse they created one the finest concert halls in the world.
 Music, dance and the arts is celebrated at this cultural hub throughout the year from Britten’s great classics to the fun and festivity of the August Proms.

-Over forty-five years the owners of the site, the Gooderham Family, have converted the buildings into shops and galleries and the most recent edition of a House & Garden emporium.
-This stunning conversion of these Victorian buildings with their high roofs and timber frames houses an artisan delicatessen, a bountiful food hall, and a stunning furniture and homes department which items are hand chosen from across Europe.
+Over the last forty-five years the Gooderham Family have converted the buildings into shops and galleries and the most recent edition of a House & Garden emporium.
+This stunning conversion of these Victorian buildings with their high roofs and timber frames, houses an artisan delicatessen, a bountiful food hall, and a stunning furniture and homes department which items are hand chosen from across Europe.

 Shopping here is far removed from any high street.
 Locals and visitors enjoy wandering through the wonderful selection of truly British independent with their unique style.
 There is something for everyone, from food and homewares, to fashion and books, childhood delights, galleries and an antiques and collectors shop.